uiuctml/learnspn/README.md

 It is critical to configure these dimensions correctly in `npc/learnspn/src/data/Discretized.java`.
 The original implementation does not validate the number of variables and instances and may continue to run and produce incorrect results even if the dimensions are not properly configured.

-Once the above configurations are verified, compile and run the LearnSPN algorithm:
+Once the above parameters are verified, compile and run the LearnSPN algorithm:

 ```bash
 cd npc/learnspn/scripts/learnspn